figure002/setlyze/src/setlyze/docs/html/_sources/about_us.txt

 About Us
 =========================================

-The following persons have been involved in the SETLyze project.
+The following people have been involved in the SETLyze project.

 Arjan Gittenberger
 ------------------